How to Get a Contract

-During this phase you must obtain the required registrations and validations from these websites (some may be nongovernment): SAM, D-U-N-S, and Open Ratings.
+During this phase you must obtain the required registrations and validations from these websites: SAM, D-U-N-S, and Open Ratings.
 Other documentation may be requested at the time of negotiation.

 Learn more by reviewing the presentation: MAS Information Technology Offer Preparation [PDF - 712 KB]